 State Bar of Georgia, Intellectual Property Law Section, Member

-Atlanta Volunteer Lawyers Foundation, Junior Board of Directors, Member
+Atlanta Volunteer Lawyer Foundation, Junior Board of Directors, Member

 Kilpatrick Townsend Volunteer Council, Member